holzachr/xga-win9x/README.md

 # xga-win9x
 An alternative driver for the IBM XGA-2/Nth Double Edge video cards.

+Sorry, no XGA-1 or PS/2 Model 90 planar.

-This one features detection of more than 1 MB of VRAM and enables funky high-color modes.
+This driver delivers detection of more than 1 MB of VRAM and enables funky high-color modes.

 ```